happyfax/100/README.md

-how many votes is your vote worth x100 - 100x just for equitable awarenesses
+How many votes is your vote worth

-meanwhile, The Political Machine 2023, Danny Fisher Kills the Government (even better than nationally touring exhibitions)

-sexiest by policy representatives, congressmembers and senators
+SexyCongress, SexySenate: Rate "hotness" by policy representatives, congressmembers and senators

-Papertrails and papercreds mean nothing.